jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

     :emphasize-lines: 2

     # NOTES
-    # a dictionary is not True
+    # a dictionary is not the same object as True
-    # a dictionary is not False
+    # a dictionary is not the same object as False
-    # a dictionary is not None
+    # a dictionary is not the same object as None
-    # a set is not True
-    # a set is not False
-    # a set is not None
-    # a list is not True
-    # a list is not False
-    # a list is not None
-    # a tuple is not True
-    # a tuple is not False
-    # a tuple is not None
-    # a string is not True
-    # a string is not False
-    # a string is not None
-    # a float is not True
-    # a float is not False
-    # a float is not None
-    # an integer is not True
-    # an integer is not False
-    # an integer is not None
-    # True is True
-    # True is not False
-    # True is not None
-    # False is not True
-    # False is False
-    # False is not None
-    # None is not True
-    # None is not False
-    # None is None

-    # Exceptions seen
-    # AssertionError

 * I remove the commented :ref:`assertions<what is an assertion?>`